RoelofSetsFire/data-processing-1/20 Readings/60 Reading 6/10 Readings.md

 [1]: http://vis.stanford.edu/files/2010-Narrative-InfoVis.pdf

-# For those who are interested:
+## For those who are interested, some random papers and talks related to Data Processing and Visualisation:
 * Ted Talk: [The beauty of data visualisation]
 * The Guardian article: [Why you should never trust the data visualisation]
 * [Watch out for Superman]